 How does this medication work?
 What will it do for me?

 Ponatinib belongs to a group of cancer fighting medications called antineoplastics, and more specifically to a group of medications called protein kinase inhibitors.
 Ponatinib is used to treat adults who have chronic phase (long-lasting), accelerated phase (fast-growing), or blast phase forms of chronic myeloid leukemia (CML).
 It is also used to treat adults with Philadelphia chromosome positive acute lymphoblastic leukemia (Ph+ ALL) when other medications in the tyrosine kinase inhibitor family are not appropriate.
-It is used when other therapies have been tried and not produced a response, or other therapies have produced unacceptable levels of side effects.
+It is used when other therapies have been tried and not been effective, or other therapies have produced unacceptable levels of side effects.

 Ponatinib works by recognizing certain types of cancer cells and blocking the action of chemicals that cause them to divide and grow.
 In CML and ALL, the body produces abnormal white blood cells.
 Ponatinib works by blocking the signal that triggers the production of these abnormal white blood cells.
 This may slow down or stop cancers from growing and dividing.